openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The following new parameter is defined for use in the response from the endpoint:

 `redirect_uri`:
 : OPTIONAL.
 String containing a URI.
-When this parameter is present the Wallet MUST redirect the User Agent to this URI.
+When this parameter is present the Wallet MUST redirect the user agent to this URI.
 This allows the Verifier to continue the interaction with the End-User on the device where the Wallet resides after the Wallet has sent the Authorization Response to the Response URI.
 It can be used by the Verifier to prevent session fixation ((#session_fixation)) attacks.
 The Response URI MAY return the `redirect_uri` parameter in response to successful Authorization Responses or for Error Responses.

 Note: Response Mode `direct_post` without the `redirect_uri` could be less secure than Response Modes with redirects.
 For details, see ((#session_fixation)).